 If you are not familiar with Shire Books, they focus on one topic, making each of them an excellent source of information on a particular subject.
 They are rich in detail and have the bonus of being inexpensive.
 There are hundreds of titles.
+Some examples are:

 Go Back: [Top of Page] [Book Reviews Main Page]

 Ancient Boats and Ships: building and use of rafts, boats, and ships in north-west Europe up to 1500

 Animal Graves and Memorials: county by county gazetteer of historic memorials and graves of animals.